 Researchers at the University of California, are breaking new ground in the treatment of depression.
 Games could play a therapeutic role in the future.

-In the meantime whatever you decide to believe here, hiking through the woods is still one of the best things to do to clear your body and mind from time to time.
+In the meantime whatever you decide to believe here, hiking through the woods is still one of the best things to do to clear your mind from time to time.